 What fields are available for this data source?

 After you connect a data source to TapClicks, you can use that data in your reports.
 These fields are organized into groups of similar types of data called Data Views.
-You can view all fields and data views for a given data source in the Connector Marketplace.

 How do I request an additional data set from OneView?